mgwalker/mudz.me/main_dishes/Chicken Rendang.md

 Add the kaffir lime leaves, toasted coconut, stir to blend well with the chicken.
 Lower the heat to low, cover the lid, and slowly simmer for 30 minutes or until the chicken is tender and the liquid has dried up.
-Add more sugar and salt to taste to taste.
-Serve immediately.
+Add more sugar and salt to taste.
+Serve with rice.